xymb-endcrystalme/LinearRegionFileFormatTools/LINEARv2.md

 ### Chunk Existence Bitmap (128 bytes)

+**Please don't rely on this feature, Java implementation is broken and needs fixing before it can be relied on.**

 A 1024-bit bitmap that indicates if a chunk exists or not.
 It is serialized into 128 bytes, where each bit represents the existence of a chunk.
 This allows for quick checking of chunk existence without decompressing the entire file.

 ### NBT Features